 Replacing the pods back in the charging case automatically starts refilling the juice.
 Samsung has given a USB 2.0 based USB Type-C connector on the case, which can add about an hour worth of back up with 10 minutes of charging.

 Samsung Gear Icon X 2018 Review Verdict: Should you buy these?

-The IconX 2018 are one of the most versatile wire-free in-ear earphones and have a lot going in their favor.
-The audio quality and the functionality make IconX a good buy for the price.
+The IconX 2018 is one of the most versatile wire-free in-ear earphones and have a lot going in their favor.
+The audio quality and functionality make IconX a good buy for the price.
 Samsung has managed to tune them well with proper mids and lows.
 Their compact design and excellent fit further swayed me.
 Also, features like ambient sound pass through proved really helpful while jogging.
 The battery is now quite good, and even apt for People who wouldn’t use them as frequently.

 Everything is not perfect, though.
 There is scope for simplifying touchpad control, and coach feature is largely unwanted (but you can turn it off).
 The ditching of heart-rate sensor sort of cuts-short its fitness-tracking potential, but we’d trade that any day for a bigger battery.

-Everything considered, the Samsung Gear IconX 2018 are an excellent pair of truly wireless earbuds and an easy recommendation.
+Everything considered the Samsung Gear IconX 2018 are an excellent pair of truly wireless earbuds and an easy recommendation.

 - Dynamic sound

 - Touch controls